IS PORCELAIN STRONGER THAN STONEWARE

 The FINAL VERDICT is this: Consider your preference, lifestyle, and dining setting as determinant factors on which is better for you.

-We recommend you also check: which is better Porcelain or Ceramic Dinnerware?
+We recommend you also check: Which Do I Use: Ceramic or Porcelain Dinnerware?

 ARE PORCELAIN DISHES HEAVY?